icingmoon/icingmoon.github.io/_posts/2025-01-19-Elliptic-Curves-Group-Laws-and-Isomorphisms.md

 > One of the key features of projective coordinates is that, in projective space, it is guaranteed that any chord will always intersect the curve in three points, and any tangent will intersect it in two points.
 So, the geometric picture simplifies, as we don’t need to consider external symbols and associated cases.
 The price to pay for this mathematical simplification is that projective coordinates might be less intuitive for beginners.

-The groups law in the affine Weierstrass curve $\mathbf{E}\_{a, b}(\mathbb{F})$ requires computing multiplicative inversion of finite field in each addition.
+The group laws in the affine Weierstrass curve $\mathbf{E}\_{a, b}(\mathbb{F})$ require computing multiplicative inversion of finite field in each addition.
 However, in projective Weierstrass curve, there are only multiplication and addition arithmetic.
 Only when we need to normalize the $Z$-coordinate, we have to compute one multiplicative inversion.
 In detail,  the inverse element of $[X:Y:Z]$ is given by $[X:-Y:Z]$ and the full addition law (a similar chord-and-tangent rule) is given by the following algorithm.

 <details class="info">
 <summary><b>projective_law.py</b></summary>